Dhruv-praju/CS665-Assignment-1/README.md

 1.  **Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.**

--   The software design is quite flexibile in following ways :
+-   The software design is quite flexibile in following ways:
     -   New Coffee,Tea object types could be easily added by just adding a class file and extending to super class.
 Similarly new Condiment types could also be added.
 To remove a object type simply delete class file
     -   Each Coffee, Tea, Condiment type can be set to different base price if required in the future.
 Eg: Latte can be set to $3, Americano can be $4, Expresso to be $2,...